rossmmurray/Consent-Forms-Angular-Hybrid-App/README.md

-# Informed Consent Cross-Platform App
+# Informed Consent Hybrid Tablet App

-This project created a hybrid app for Android/ iOS built using Angular + Ionic.
+This project created a hybrid app for Android/ iOS built using Angular, Ionic and Typescript.
 The app allows forms to be shown to and filled out by the end-user and sent to the backend via a REST API.

 Login page: